-We live in a world where we are bombarded by pictures, videos, and words that intend to define relationships for us today.
-Most often the messages include or are dominated by sex.
-It's constant and all-surrounding-from the magazine and book racks in stores, to TV and the Internet, to our schools and workplaces.
-Conversations with our friends can lead us to paying the most attention to looks and body shape rather than the quality of someone's character.
+We live in a world that bombards us with pictures, videos, and words that intend to define relationships for us today.
+Most often, the messages include or are dominated by sex, and pornography is epidemic.
+The sexual images are constant and all-surrounding-from the magazine and book racks in stores, to TV and the Internet, to our schools and workplaces.
+Aggression, violence, and infidelity in relationships and marriages are common.
+We can often pay more attention to looks and body shape rather than the quality of our own or someone else's character.

 We often adopt behaviors because of the examples we see in people and media and because we think that behavior is expected of us.
 These behaviors may meet needs of our immediate physical desires (including sexual ones) and are lower nature needs.
 The idea of having a baby of our own is at times a powerful need we may feel as well.
-And all of this is at a time when there are significant world problems and a noticeable increase in family breakdown and divorce.
+And all of this is at a time when there are significant world problems and a noticeable increase in family breakdown and marriages often end in divorce.
 It is hard at times to have authentic conversations with adults in our lives and adults to observe who live a life that models healthy character choices and relationships.

-In the midst of this situation, we have the guidance from the Bahá'í Writings and messages from the Universal House of Justice asking us to lift our eyes and souls higher and find ways of behaving that are dramatically different than what we often see practiced around us.
-They want us to strengthen friendship skills and practice "rectitude of conduct".
-The Universal House of Justice also reminds us that for decades, Shoghi Effendi's words have encouraged the Bahá'ís to live pure, chaste, and holy lives.
+In the midst of this very difficult situation, we have the guidance from the Bahá'í Writings and messages from the Universal House of Justice asking us to lift our eyes and souls higher and find ways of behaving that are dramatically different than what we often see practiced around us.
+They want us to strengthen friendship skills and practice "rectitude of conduct."
+The Universal House of Justice also reminds us that for decades, Shoghi Effendi's words encouraged the Bahá'ís to live pure, chaste, and holy lives.
 Why?
 Why does chastity matter so much?
 What does it look like and feel like to practice chastity today?
 What does it mean to be holy?
 To be pure?
 How do our lives generate light rather than connect to the forces of darkness that are so strong in the world?
 How do we live up to the standards in the Writings that often seem very difficult to achieve?